Circus of Horrors: Plot

 Nicole, still performing in the circus, is met by Inspector Arthur Ames, posing as a journalist investigating the deaths that have occurred within the troupe.
 When he gains Nicole's trust, she confesses that, during her childhood, she underwent an operation from Schüler, whom she believes to be her uncle.
 Meanwhile, Elissa deduces that Schüler's real name is Rossiter, and attempts to blackmail him with this knowledge into restoring her top-billing in the circus.
 In retaliation, Schüler sets a python loose in Elissa's caravan, but she remains unwavering.
 Shortly after, Schüler has Elissa killed during a rope-swinging act, causing her to fall to her death.

-When Schüler is mauled by one of his tigers, he instructs Angela and Martin to perform his own procedures on him.
+When Schüler is attacked by one of his gorillas, he instructs Angela and Martin to perform his own procedures on him.
 Later, Evelyn Morley, now married to Edward Finsbury, visits the circus.
 When she meets Schüler, whose face is half-bandaged, she faints.
 Angela and Martin insist they go into hiding, believing that Evelyn has recognized Schüler, but he insists the show must go on.
 During a lion taming act, Melina is mauled to death, traumatizing Schüler.
 As the guests flee in the melee, Evelyn insists to Nicole and Inspector Ames that Schüler and Rossiter are in fact the same man.
 Meanwhile, a deranged Schüler attacks Angela and Martin in their caravan, stabbing Angela to death.
 Martin eludes him, and sets a gorilla loose to attack Schüler.
 Police arrive, and Martin recounts the murders Schüler has committed.
 Meanwhile, Schüler escapes the gorilla, and attacks Inspector Ames and Nicole, before leading police on a chase through the circus grounds.
 He is stopped by Evelyn, who deliberately strikes him with her car.
 As he lay dying, Schüler's last word is "Melina."